2021 West Bengal Legislative Assembly election: Allegations of partial Election Commission

 Election strategist Prashant Kishor who helped TMC in the elections, accused the Election Commission of being partial and helping the BJP saying, "I have never seen a more partial Election Commission...
 It did everything to help the BJP...
 From allowing the use of religion to scheduling the poll and bending the rules, the ECI did everything to help the BJP."

 Aftermath

 Violence

-Politically motivated violence in West Bengal took place since before the 2021 West Bengal elections.
+Politically motivated violence in West Bengal has taken place since before the 2021 West Bengal elections.
 In June 2019, 2 Trinamool Congress (TMC) workers were killed in Bengal.
 The party had blamed Bhartiya Janta Party (BJP) for it.

-Indian Home Minister and BJP member Amit Shah said that more than 300 BJP members were killed due to the political violence as of December 2020 and that "investigation in those cases hasn't moved an inch".
+In December 2020, Indian Home Minister and BJP member Amit Shah said that more than 300 BJP members had been killed due to the political violence and that "investigation in those cases hasn't moved an inch".

-After results were announced, post-poll violence broke out in some areas of the state.
-In reality it was continuation of the violence which took place across the state during the election.
-In recent times, the first occurrence of post-poll violence in the state was recorded in 2019 when BJP members targeted TMC staff and forcibly occupied or vandalised local TMC offices, mainly at the behest of the newly elected Barrackpore MP Arjun Singh.
+After the 2021 results were announced, post-poll violence broke out in some areas of the state, which was a continuation of the violence that took place across the state during the election.